MPs back carbon tax hike to fight climate change

 Mr Louis Chua (Sengkang GRC) of the Workers' Party agreed with Mr Ng that the carbon tax needs to be raised, but said this should be complemented by financial assistance schemes to cushion the impact on lower-income households.

-His fellow Sengkang GRC MP Jamus Lim noted that carbon taxes are easier to monitor compared to alternative systems such as cap-and-trade, which sets a fixed limit on emissions and allows firms that exceed their caps to buy the share allocated to less polluting firms.
+His fellow Sengkang GRC MP Jamus Lim said carbon taxes are easier to monitor compared with alternative systems such as cap-and-trade, which sets a fixed limit on emissions and allows firms that exceed their caps to buy the share allocated to less polluting firms.

-Associate Professor Lim said the exact price of the carbon tax is up for debate and should be deliberated by a panel of experts, including representatives from business, environmental civil society groups, policymakers and academics.
+He said the exact price of the carbon tax is up for debate and should be deliberated by a panel of experts, including representatives from business and environmental civil society groups, policymakers and academics.

-As a starting point, Singapore's figure could be between $58 - "the midpoint among industrialised economies" - and $133, the average cost of carbon capture and sequestration activities, he said.
+As a starting point, Singapore's figure could be between $58 - "the midpoint among industrialised economies" - and $133, the average cost of carbon capture and sequestration activities, he added.

-The revenue from the higher carbon tax could offset other taxes to make the transition easier, or be channelled toward a "Green Fund" for sustainability investments like solar panels and recycling operations, added Prof Lim.
+The revenue from the higher carbon tax could offset other taxes to make the transition easier, or be channelled towards a "Green Fund" for sustainability investments like solar panels and recycling operations, he said.

 Mr Wee said a tax hike should be announced with a long period of advance notice so businesses have time to adapt.